ostrodmit/AdaFilter/README.md

 >> demo1d       % Run a demonstration of 1D-denoising
 >> demo2d       % Run a demonstration of 2D-denoising
 ```
 Note that in order for the images to be saved as .pdf files, MATLAB must be launched with administrative rights.
 Both scripts are "publishable" as .pdf or .html documents.
-For that, go to Publish tab in the main menu of the Matlab GUI, and press Publish (the options can be edited in the dropdown menu).
+For that, go to *Publish* tab in the main menu of the Matlab GUI, and then press **Publish** (the options can be edited in the dropdown menu).

 ## Usage